Mandyada Gandu

-The film was widely appreciated for its songs and lead actors performances upon release.
+The film was widely appreciated for its songs and lead actors' performances upon release.
 Ambareesh (who is from Mandya) was given the film's title as a nickname after its release.

-Summary
+Plot

 Krishna is a young boy who one day is herding cattle when a car pushes him into a river.
-When he throws stones at the windows that night in retaliation, he is caught.
-The owner, Kalegowda, makes him walk on broken glass, while his children laugh, but Krishna doesn't cry out and silently waits for revenge.
+He throws stones at the windows of the car owner's house that night in retaliation, and is caught.
+The owner, Kalegowda, makes him walk on broken glass, while his children laugh, but Krishna doesn't cry out in pain and silently waits for revenge.

 25 years later, Krishna is crowned 'Mandyada Gandu' in a cycle race.
 Meanwhile, Kalegowda's son Ranga tells him Krishna's father Doddegowda has died, and Kalegowda takes his land.
 Krishna stops Kalegowda from producing false land documents and takes the land back.
 While passing in a car, Krishna breaks the window of Kalegowda's daughter Radha's car and tears her clothes.
 Kalegowda summons all the villagers to discover who did it but Krishna never comes.
 Krishna meanwhile explains why he doesn't want to marry his love interest Gouri although she is in love with him.
 Gouri is later kidnapped by Ranga and thrown off a bridge.

 Krishna stops Kalegowda from taking the villagers' crops as payment for fake loans.
 In retaliation, Kalegowda sends Ranga to burn Krishna's crops, but Ranga is caught.
 In the panchayat, Ranga is punished by Krishna in the same manner as Krishna once was, by forcing him to walk over broken glass, and Ranga cries out in pain.
 Angered by this, Radha comes up with a plot to defeat Krishna.
 At the Maaramma temple when both Radha and Krishna are present, the thali on the idol's neck appears to fall down, and the priest presents it to Krishna as prasada saying he and Radha are meant for each other.
 Krishna saves Radha from drowning, and Radha comes to Krishna that night and expresses her feelings for him.
 However, the village soon arrives with Kalegowda, and both the priest and Radha lie claiming he stole the thali and raped Radha.
 In the panchayat, Krishna is banished, but is soon picked up by an unknown car.